nightroman/FarNet/FSharpFar/README.md

 ***
 ## <a id="scripts"/> F# script applications

+See [samples] for some ready to use examples of F# scripts.

 #### Evaluation from editors

 Use `[F11]` \ `FSharpFar` \ `Load` in order to evaluate a script being edited.